axinc-ai/ailia-models/depth_estimation/depth_anything/README.md

 Running this script will estimate the relative depth of the input image/video.
-The results will be shown in a separate window(when inferencing on image and video), or saved as a single channel image(when inferencing on image).
+The results will be shown in a separate window(when inferencing on image and video), or saved as an image(when inferencing on image).

 #### Example 1: Inference on prepared demo image.
 ```bash